 With our three Amada hydraulic press brakes we can form sheet metal up to 120″ in length.
-We also have a Akbend angle roller.
+We also have a Akbend sheet metal roller (aka power roller).

 What is CNC Forming?

 CNC forming is the process of turning sheet metal into three-dimensional parts by exerting applied force.
 This force must be great enough to change the initial shape of the metal.
 Forming is the second step of metal fabrication (the first being cutting, the last step being finishing & assembly).

 Applications of Forming

 CNC forming is a highly efficient and repeatable means of bending raw metal into parts.
 This is because critical machine parameters (like depth of bend, amount of pressure required, and bend order) are stored for future runs to ensure consistency.